What is Laser Damage?

 What Specifications & Samples Should I Send?

-For pulsed tests most coaters will supply a sample in the format of a circular planar disc 20-25 mm diameter and approximately 2-3 mm thick.
+For pulsed tests most coaters will supply a sample in the form of a circular planar disc 20-25 mm diameter and approximately 2-3 mm thick.
 These are witness pieces and have the same substrate, substrate surface (prior to coating), and are included in the same coating run as the optic.
 Optics can also be tested but are more difficult and thus more expensive to test.

 The necessary parameters are: